Saturday, April 26, 2025

 Annapolis to Middle River

-I departed for the easy 25 nM ride to Mark's dock on Middle river to leave BELLUM there for my return home for a break until the NY Canals open on May 16.
+I departed for the easy 25 nM ride to Mark's dock on Middle River to leave BELLUM there for my return home for a break until the NY Canals open on May 16.

 I put up the headsail after leaving the anchorage and before crossing the bridge.
-Eventually I turned off the motor and had a pleasant beam / broad reach in very open waters.
+Eventually, I turned off the motor and had a pleasant beam / broad reach in very open waters.

 I had leftover pork tenderloin and updated my blog